 The maximum benefit period for secretaries and office managers is to age 67.
 This means you will have disability benefits for your work lifetime if you choose.
 However, a 5 year benefit period works just fine, too.

 The Definition Matters

 The definition of disability matters.
 You generally want “true own occupation” coverage followed by a form of modified own occupation if possible.
 What is “true own occupation”?
 Simply, it means you can continue to work in another occupation while receiving disability benefits for your own occupation as a secretary or office manager.
 So, if you can’t use your hands, but you can greet people at Walmart, you will receive disability benefits in addition to your earnings as a Walmart greeter.

 Modified own occupation is a bit different.
 You will receive a disability benefit based on your education and duties as a secretary or office manager.
 However, you can’t work in another job.
-So, if you worked as a Walmart greeter, you won’t receive disability benefits under the modified own occupation definition.
+So, if you work as a Walmart greeter, you won’t receive disability benefits under the modified own occupation definition.
+You have to choose.
 This is a good definition, too.

 Finally, there is the stringent “any occupation” definition.
-This means, simply, if you can work in any gainful occupation (for which you are reasonably suited, considering your education, training, and experience), you’ll be denied benefits.
+This means, simply, you won’t receive benefits if you can work in any gainful occupation (for which you are reasonably suited, considering your education, training, and experience).
 So, under this definition, you won’t receive a disability benefit based on your education and experience as a secretary or office manager because the insurance carrier says you can work as a Walmart greeter.

 The plans we work with contain the favorable true own occupation definition for secretaries and office managers.
 Moreover, you can align this definition to match some or all of your benefit period.

 2 Important Elements That Most Times Are Missing